How to get to Ulm in Germany – A Guide for Curious Tourists

 Where to stay in Ulm

+After you decided how to get to Ulm, it is the time to explore accommodation options.
 Since Ulm is a relatively small southern German town, you will not find huge multi-storey chain hotels here.
 Most often, tourists are accommodated in the cozy small hotels, stylized in typical German decoration, which is often called half-timbered décor.
 Anyway, inside they are quite modern, equipped with everything you need.
 Based on my experience, the pricing policy of Ulm hotels is comparable to prices in other towns of Germany.

-Hotel & Gasthof Lowen 4* – This stylish 4-star, country-style, family-run hotel has 25 rooms.
-The hotel provides free WiFi, as well as free public parking (reservation is not needed).
-The hotel is not located in the very center of the city, but there are public transport stops nearby.
-The rooms have TV, radio, telephone, safe, mini-bar.
-You can choose from single, double and family rooms.
 Breakfasts may be included in the room rate or may be offered at an additional cost, depending on the type of accommodation selected.
 There is a bar and a restaurant on site.
 The hotel received the highest ratings for the quality of the service provided, the cleanliness of the rooms and the location in a quiet, peaceful area.
 The front desk is open 24 hours a day.
 Check-in is from 14.00, check-out is until 11.00.

-Akzent Hotel Roter Lowe 3* – The hotel is located near the historic city center, within walking distance from the railway station.
-In addition to accommodation, the hotel also offers its own wellness center, which includes a swimming pool, sauna, solarium, shower.
-The hotel offers free Wi-Fi, a restaurant and a bike rental.
-Paid private parking is available nearby.
 The hotel has single, double, triple and quadruple rooms equipped with TV, iron, hairdryer, telephone, mini-bar.
 Breakfasts are included in the room rate.
 The hotel received the best ratings for its location, professionalism of the staff and cleanliness of the rooms.
 The front desk is open 24 hours a day.
 Check-in is from 14.30, check-out is until 12.00.

-iQ-Hotel Ulm 2* – The hotel is located a few km from the city center, but there is a public transport stop within walking distance, so you can easily reach the city center.
+iQ-Hotel Ulm 2* is located a few km from the city center, but there is a public transport stop within walking distance, so you can easily reach the city center.
 The hotel offers free Wi-Fi and free parking (reservation is not required).
 There is also a lounge bar on site.
 The hotel has single, double, triple and family rooms, where you can find TV, hairdryer, work desk, free internet.
 Some rooms have a refrigerator.
 Breakfasts are included in the room rate.
 The hotel guests leave the best reviews for the cleanliness of the rooms and for the professionalism of the staff.
 The hotel has a 24-hour front desk.
 Check-in is from 14.00, check-out is until 12.00.

-B&B Hotel Ulm 2* – This bed and breakfast is located 1 km from the historic center and 500 meters from the main train station.
+B&B Hotel Ulm 2* is a bed and breakfast hotel located 1 km from the historic center and 500 meters from the main train station.
 The public transport bus stop is also within walking distance.
 The hotel has free Wi-Fi.
 Paid private parking is available nearby (reservation is not needed).
 The hotel has single, double, triple, quadruple and family rooms.
 The rooms are equipped with TV, telephone, air conditioning and free wireless internet access.
 Buffet breakfasts are available at an additional cost.
 The reception staff is available from 6 am to 11 pm.
 Check-in is from 14.00, check-out is until 12.00.

 The Danaube River in Ulm